o1-labs/proof-systems/book/src/specs/kimchi.md

 The verifier index is essentially a number of pre-computations containing:

-* the (non-hidding) commitments of all the required polynomials
+* the (non-hiding) commitments of all the required polynomials that describe the circuit (gate selectors, sigmas (permutations), etc.)